Perfect colorings of the infinite square grid: coverings and twin colors: Proof of Theorem

-\begin{prp} Let $\FfF$ be a perfect coloring of $G(\ZZ^2)$ with quotient $\{0,1\}$-matrix with zero diagonal and without equal rows.
-Then every two radius-$2$ balls centered in nodes of the same color are colored similarly. \end{prp}
+\begin{proposition} Let $\FfF$ be a perfect coloring of $G(\ZZ^2)$ with quotient $\{0,1\}$-matrix with zero diagonal and without equal rows.
+Then every two radius-$2$ balls centered in nodes of the same color are colored similarly. \end{proposition}